Pensions Tax Relief

 An annuity is taxable income in the year of receipt.
 Similarly any monies received from the income drawdown fund are taxable income in the year of receipt.

-Access to the fund will be achieved in one of two ways:
+Where a lump sum and annuity are not taken access to the fund can be achieved in one of two ways:

 - allocation of a pension fund (or part of a pension fund) into a ‘flexi-access drawdown account’ from which any amount can be taken over whatever period the person decides